Storage

 Create storage

-To add a storage to the server, you need to first create a storage on NAVER Cloud Platform console.
-The following describes how to create a storage on NAVER Cloud Platform console:
+To add a storage to the server, you need to first create a storage from the NAVER Cloud Platform console.
+To create a storage from the NAVER Cloud Platform console:

 1. In the Classic environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server.